Marigold Law Center, Your Voice, Our Help!

 Removal proceedings begin when the U.S. government serves migrants with a charging document called a Notice to Appear (NTA) and generally end with either a grant of an immigration application or a removal/deportation order.

 Given the high stakes, navigating these proceedings yourself is never advisable.
 Our knowledgeable attorneys have decades of experience dealing with these complex immigration cases at Marigold Law Center.
-We have offices in Washington, D.C., and Los Angeles, helping people nationwide.
+We have offices in Hyattsville, Maryland, and Los Angeles, California, helping people nationwide.

 Applications Commonly Filed In Removal Proceedings